Snakes And Their Endless Habitats: 10 Facts

 Source: “Kisatchie Hills Longleaf Pines” by Justin Meissen – CC BY-SA 2.0

 Everyone knows about the food chain, which includes all living creatures, and which humans believe themselves to be at the top of (when it’s actually the great white shark).
 However, creatures are connected in subtler ways as well.
-There are several snake species alive today which would go extinct if one mammal species disappeared.
+There are several snake species alive today which would go extinct if one mammal disappeared.

 Louisiana pinesnakes are the best example.
 This 140cm snake is severely endangered in the US, as it’s completely dependent on longleaf pine ecosystems.
 These forests have just the right foliage density and soil firmness for Baird’s pocket gophers to move in and dig their burrows, and it’s these burrows which Louisiana pinesnakes are hopelessly reliant on.
 Up to 98% of longleaf pine has been lost in the southern US, converted to manmade slash pine plantations.